alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 ---

-✔️ We dont fail continuesly if some other service fails
+✔️ We don't fail continuously if some other service fails

 ✔️ There is no data loss and the process will finish